BetterDiscord/docs/docs/plugins/basics/settings.md

 ### Saving Settings

 BetterDiscord gives you an easy way to save your settings in a JSON file using `BdApi.Data.save`.
 This function takes your plugin's name, the key you want to save and the corresponding data to save.
-This means you can save your entire settings object from above under a single key, or save each key invidually.
+This means you can save your entire settings object from above under a single key, or save each key individually.
 See the examples below to help understand the difference.

 Saving the whole settings object under a single key: